 If you’ve done your research on Colombia, then the name Barichara may be familiar.
 One of Colombia’s best preserved colonial towns is home to weavers and stone carvers, and given the many activities in the Guanentá region, local restaurants and boutique hotels are thriving in Barichara — some even welcome guests with bowls of fried fat-bottom ants.
 The hormiga culona is a local delicacy on par with other regional dishes, such as carne horneada (cured meat) and spit-roasted mutton.

-A seven-hour overland trip from Bogotá makes Barichara a long-weekend favorite.
-As the town hosts several festivals throughout the year, that courtyard pool can get busy and a room with a view becomes scarce.
-Perched on an arid plateau, there are trails leading to Suárez River – one of this country’s more turbulent waterways and recommended only for experienced rafters.
+A seven-hour overland trip from Bogotá makes Barichara a more than long-weekend favorite.
+Give yourself plenty of days to explore a region steeped in adventure tourism, festivals and hiking trails.
+Perched on an arid plateau, there are wonderful paths leading to the Suárez River, ranked as one of this country’s most turbulent waterways and recommended only for the most experienced rafters.